EarlGlynn/CharacterCount/README.md

 Use **gi224589822.fasta** from Data directory.

-An ASCII text file with a DNA sequence in FASTA format might look like this, with many characters appearing in the file.
+An ASCII text file with a DNA sequence in FASTA format might look like this, with many characters appearing in the file, mostly due to the first header line.

 The file has 213 lines and was likely created in a Windows environment since the number of x'0A' and x'0D' characters are the same.

 By default, all characters in the file are processed, so the header line spoils the nucleotide counts.